acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### oneline_desc.txt

 This file contains a very brief description of the toolkit, using only 4-5 words.
-This wil be displayed when listing available toolkits.
+This wil be displayed when listing available or installed toolkits.

 ![toolkit-list](readme/toolkit-list.png)

 <br>

-### Publishing your toolkit
+### Submitting

 Once your toolkit adheres to the aformentioned specifications, [get in touch](https://acceleratedscience.github.io/openad-docs/about.html) so we can review it and add it to the publicly available OpenAD tookits.